stormpath/stormpath-documentation/source/auth_n.rst

   If the authentication succeeds, you receive an ``IAuthenticationResult`` that contains a link you can traverse to retrieve the Account details.
 If the authentication fails, a ``ResourceException`` will be thrown.

-  To retreive Account details, call ``GetAccountAsync()``.
-To avoid making a separate network request, you can request the Account details during authentication by making an *expanded* request (assuming you have caching enabled):
+  To retrieve Account details, call ``GetAccountAsync()``.
+To avoid making a separate network request, you can request the Account details during authentication by making an expanded request (assuming you have caching enabled):

   .. only:: csharp